kuiperzone/Publish-AppImage/README.md

 Now edit the configuration file for your own application, providing an application name etc. This should be a relatively trivial matter and **all parameters are documented** with comments.
-You can specify application "Desktop Entry" fields here, as well as publish/build arguments, as well as project and output locations.
-Note tht all project related paths in the .conf file itself are relative to the location of the .conf file, and not from where command was called.
+You can specify application "Desktop Entry" fields here, as well as publish/build arguments, along with project and output locations.
+Note that all project related paths in the .conf file itself are relative to the location of the .conf file, and not from where command was called.